puyanwei/CV/README.md

 ### Commitment

-My [blog](https://thep-log.blogspot.co.uk/) has almost 90,000 views, with over 130 posts at the moment and I recently transitioned it from talking about poker to coding.
+I love to [blog](https://thep-log.blogspot.co.uk/) regularly and mine has almost 90,000 views, with over 130 posts at the moment and I recently transitioned it from talking about poker to coding.

-My aim is to have the blog be accessible to all by being more thoughtful about being too advanced with the terminology and topics.
-At Makers I wrote a post every week without fail.
+I am very committed to learning, I code every day.
+During and after Makers I have been coming to London from Milton Keynes everyday without fail.
+I am driven to keep improving and aim to continuously create new applications embracing the unknown of new technologies.

 ### Initiative